Slack launch communications

-Communication is key to launching Slack at your organisation.
-We recommend creating a communication plan to set expectations, provide enablement resources and help your teams to navigate through the transition to Slack.
+Communication is key to launching Slack at your organization.
+We recommend creating a communication plan to set expectations, provide enablement resources, and help your teams navigate through the transition to Slack.

 How to build a Slack communications plan